galbh/template-generator/README.md

 # Template Generator

-This project is intended to unify boilerplate code between team members and make the setup process for starting a new component shorted and less tedious.
+This project is intended to unify boilerplate code between team members and make the setup process for starting a new component shorter and less tedious.

 ### Installation
 ```bash